Matthew Hayes MBACP

 - CRUSE Certificate in Facilitating Bereavement Support Groups

 I have experience of teaching as a counselling lecturer in Aylesbury.
 I previously worked as a counsellor for the Oxford Counselling Centre in Oxford and I am a trained bereavement counsellor at Oxford CRUSE Bereavement Care.
-I am also a trained CRUSE group supervisor, where I support other bereavement volunteers.
+I am also a trained CRUSE group supervisor, where I support other bereavement volunteers, and have previously been a co-facilitator for the CRUSE bereaved by suicide support group, run in association with Survivors of Bereavement by Suicide (SOBS)

 I am currently working towards becoming an accredited member of the BACP.